Park Chong-pal: Professional career

 Park turned professional in 1977 and won the Orient and Pacific Boxing Federation middleweight title in 1979.
 He also won the OPBF light-heavyweight title in 1983.

-Park became world champion in the newly recognized super-middleweight division when he captured the Lineal and IBF super-middleweights titles in 1984 with an eleventh-round knockout over Murray Sutherland at Changchung Gymnasium, Seoul, South Korea.
+Park became world champion in the newly recognized super-middleweight division when he captured the IBF super-middleweights title in 1984 with an eleventh-round knockout over Murray Sutherland at Changchung Gymnasium, Seoul, South Korea.
 He defended the IBF title against six different contenders before relinquishing it in 1987 to fight for the vacant and newly created WBA title, defeating Jesus Gallardo.
 He defended the WBA title once before losing it to Fulgencio Obelmejias in 1988.

 Park retired after losing his next fight to In-Chul Baek.